EricX003/ALISON/README.md

 # ALISON
-Code Release for ALISON: Fast Stylometric Authorship Obfuscation \n To Be Updated
+Code Release for ALISON: Fast Stylometric Authorship Obfuscation

+To Be Updated